CombineCommunity/Feedbacks/README.md

 Although a System can exist by itself without a view, it makes sense in our developer world to treat it as a way to produce a State that will be rendered on screen and expect events emitted by a user.

-Fortunately, taking a State as an input for rendering and returning a stream of events from user interactions looks A LOT like the definition of a side effect; and we know how to handle them 😁 -- with a System of course. `UISystem` is a decoration of a traditionnal `System` dedicated to UI interactions.
+Fortunately, taking a State as an input for rendering and returning a stream of events from user interactions looks A LOT like the definition of a side effect; and we know how to handle them 😁 -- with a System of course.
+Feedbacks provides a `UISystem` class which is a decoration of a traditionnal `System`, but dedicated to UI interactions.

+Depending on the complexity of your use case, you can use `UISystem` in two ways:

+* for simple cases, you can instantiate a `UISystem` from a `System`: The resulting system will publish a `RawState`, which is a basic encapsulation of your states.
+You will have to write functions in your Views to extract the information you need from them.
+You can find an example of implementation in the [CounterApp demo application](https://github.com/CombineCommunity/Feedbacks/tree/main/Examples/Examples/CounterApp).
+* for more complex cases, you can instantiate a `UISystem` from a `System` and a `viewStateFactory` function: The resulting system will publish a `ViewState` which is the output from the `viewStateFactory` function.
+It allows to implement more complex mappings.
+You can find an example of implementation in the [GiphyApp demo application](https://github.com/CombineCommunity/Feedbacks/tree/main/Examples/Examples/GiphyApp).

 `UISystem` has some specifics:

-* it takes a function as a parameter to map a State to a View State adapted for rendering.
-This function should be a pure function that garantees its reproducibility
+* it ensures the states are published on the main thread
-* as it is an ObservableObject, it publishes a `View State` we can listen to in SwiftUI views or UIKit ViewControllers
+* as it is an ObservableObject, it publishes a `state` property we can listen to in SwiftUI views or UIKit ViewControllers
-* it ensures the `View State` is published on the main thread
 * it offers an `emit(event:)` function to propagate user events in the System
 * it offers some helper functions to build SwiftUI Bindings